matthias-reis/carda-gatsby/content/articles/2022/01/a-terre-traversee-en.md

 title: '"Traversée"'
 subTitle: The new À Terre EP
 seoTitle: À Terre – "Traversée" – Post-Metal Review
 description: À Terre just finished their new EP "Traversée".
 They are going to release the digital version on February 21st.
 The CD will follow on March 14th.
 I was one of the lucky ones who already had the chance to listen to the three songs, and I would now like to recommend them to you.
 excerpt: À Terre just finished their new EP "Traversée".
 They are going to release the digital version on February 21st.
 The CD will follow on March 14th.
 Post-Metal at its best awaits you.
 image: https://storage.googleapis.com/cardamonchai-media/2022-01-31/a-terre-traversee-jpg-imagine-080808_000000_1024_768/640.webp
-copyrigt: À Terre
+copyright: À Terre
 ogImage: https://storage.googleapis.com/cardamonchai-media/2022-01-31/a-terre-traversee-fb-png-imagine-080808_0d0d0d_1200_628/640.webp
 labels:
   - Post-Rock